Kayaker’s photos show crack in closed I-40 bridge in 2016 | TheTrucker.com

 The cause of the crack has not been officially determined, but Tennessee Department of Transportation chief engineer Paul Degges has said that fatigue of having 50,000 vehicles pass daily on the bridge could be a contributing factor.

-On Monday, May 17, the Arkansas transportation department fired the inspector who missed the crack in the bridge’s 2019 and 2020 inspections.
-The employee, whom the department has not yet identified, was fired after the department said the crack was visible in 2019 drone video of the bridge.
+On Monday, May 17, the Arkansas Department of Transportation (ARDOT) fired the inspector who missed the crack in the bridge’s 2019 and 2020 inspections.

+Documents released Thursday by ARDOT under a Freedom of Information Act request identified statewide bridge inspector Monty Frazier as the employee fired for missing the crack, which a memo said put the span “in jeopardy of falling.”

+“Mr. Frazier, neglecting his responsibilities to follow proper fracture critical inspection techniques by getting within arm’s length of the outside of the tie girder, was why the crack was not discovered,” State Heavy Bridge Maintenance Engineer Michael Hill wrote in a memo recommending Frazier’s termination for dereliction of duty.

 Moore said he feels like he performed a public service by sharing the photos.